PaddlePaddle/docs/doc/paddle/install/pip/linux-pip_en.md

 * Confirm that the Python where you need to install PaddlePaddle is your expected location, because your computer may have multiple Python

-  * If you are using Python 2, use the following command to output Python path.
+  * Use the following command to output Python path.
 Depending on the environment, you may need to replace Python in all command lines in the description with specific Python path

     ```
     which python
     ```

-  * If you are using Python 3, use the following command to output Python path.
-Depending on your environment, you may need to replace Python 3 in all command lines in the instructions with Python or specific Python path

-    ```
-    which python3
-    ```

 * You need to confirm whether the version of Python meets the requirements

-  * If you are using Python 2, use the following command to confirm that it is 2.7.15+
+  * Use the following command to confirm that it is 3.6/3.7/3.8/3.9

         python --version

-  * If you are using Python 3, use the following command to confirm that it is 3.5.1+/3.6/3.7/3.8

-        python3 --version

 * It is required to confirm whether the version of pip meets the requirements.
 The version of pip is required to be 20.2.2+

-  * If you are using Python 2

     ```
     python -m ensurepip